Melbourne Mustangs: Facilities

 Since inception in 2010, the Mustangs have been based out of the Melbourne Icehouse, located in the Docklands precinct of Melbourne.
 They have played all home matches in their AIHL history (2011 onwards) at the Icehouse.
 They share the facility with rivals, the Melbourne Ice.
 The Icehouse is the premier ice facility in Australia since it was built in 2010.
 The arena cost $58 million to build and is the only twin ice-sheet facility in Australia.
 The rink where ice hockey is played on is named the Henke Rink, in honour of Geoffrey Henke AO.
 The Icehouse has an Olympic sized ice surface, café, bar, specialist winter sports gym, pro shop, corporate boxes and seating for 1,000 spectators as well as room for additional 500 standing attendance on match days.

+On the 9th of July 2026, the Mustangs announced a retail store at The District Docklands in collaboration with Globe International.
+They have given fans an opportunity to name this new store.
+As of the 11th of July 2026 the store has not been constructed, currently there are no details on how to enter.